It was my first avocado tree’s first winter when a couple leaves started getting yellow veins. Oh no, what disease was this?

 I sent a photo to a seasoned avocado grower and he wrote back, “This is leaf senescence.
 The leaf is just dying naturally.”

-With this post, I hope to calm your worries or clue you in when the leaves on your avocado tree take on unexpected looks.
+With this post, I hope to calm your worries or clue you in when the leaves on your avocado trees take on unexpected appearances.

 Let’s start from the beginning.

 Don’t let the red shock you.
 While these are among the reddest new avocado leaves I’ve ever seen (they’re on a seedling tree), all new avocado leaves are reddish.
 That’s just the way they grow (even in the wild).

 . . . with mature, forest green avocado leaves

 As the new, red leaves age they become light green and then deep green once mature.

 If all is healthy with the tree and the soil below, then the leaves’ color will be uniform, not blotchy.

 But at the end of their lives, avocado leaves begin to yellow, starting with their veins.
 The look could alarm you, as it alarmed me.
 The above photo shows dying (“senescent,” say the botanists) leaves on a Fuerte avocado tree.